Variance of the volume of random real algebraic submanifolds II

 \subsection{General setting}

 Let us introduce more precisely our geometric framework.
 Let $\X$ be a smooth complex projective manifold of positive complex dimension $n$.
-Let $c_\X$ be a real structure on $\X$, that is an anti-holomorphic involution.
+Let $c_\X$ be a real structure on $\X$, i.e.~an anti-holomorphic involution.
 The real locus of $(\X,c_\X)$ is the set $M$ of fixed points of $c_\X$.
-In the sequel, we assume that $M$ is non-empty.
+In the following, we assume that $M$ is non-empty.
 It is known that $M$ is a smooth closed submanifold of $\X$ of real dimension~$n$ (see \cite[chap.~1]{Sil1989}).

 Let $\E \to \X$ be a holomorphic vector bundle of rank $r \in \{1,\dots,n\}$, we denote by $\pi_\E$ its bundle projection.
 Let $c_\E$ be a real structure on $\E$, compatible with $c_\X$ in the sense that $c_\X \circ \pi_\E = \pi_\E \circ c_\E$ and $c_\E$ is fiberwise $\C$-anti-linear.
 Let $h_\E$ be a Hermitian metric on $\E$ such that $c_\E^\star(h_\E)=\overline{h_\E}$.
 A Hermitian metric satisfying this condition is said to be \emph{real}.
 Similarly, let $\L \to \X$ be an ample holomorphic line bundle equipped with a compatible real structure $c_\L$ and a real Hermitian metric~$h_\L$.